Liquid Nails vs Wood Glue: Which is Better?

 Based on what we have seen, it is better to use Liquid Nails if you are looking for versatility and stronger bonds between your non-porous materials.

-However, wood glue can be the better option if you only need to join two pieces of untreated wood.
+Key point to remember, wood glue can be the better option if you only need to join two pieces of untreated wood.
 So for your home DIY woodworking project, wood glue is your best bet.